 It does have certain feature limitations based on pricing, which sets it at a higher bracket than other options in the market (more on pricing below).

 We wish it had more features and integrations available in the base plan.
-Still, it offers comprehensive solutions for collaboration, pipeline & deal management, and communication that get your team rolling until small business growth requires you to switch to higher pricing plans.
+Still, it offers comprehensive solutions for collaboration, pipeline & deal management, and communication that get your team rolling until growing business growth requires you to switch to higher pricing plans.

 Pricing– $12.50 per user per month for the ‘essential’ plan, $24.90 per user per month for the ‘advanced’ plan, $49.90 per user per month for the ‘professional’ plan, and $99 for the ‘enterprise’ plan, all when billed annually.